 - TECHNICAL CENTER

-It’s safe to say streaming services haven’t killed the music industry like many people thought they would.
+It’s safe to say that music streaming subscription models haven’t killed the music industry like many people thought they would.
 The RIAA’s latest mid-year report confirmed that revenue growth is highly positive – up 17 percent over 2016’s figures, in fact – hitting $4 billion.

-That said, these numbers represent the entirety of digital streaming, including ad-supported options and subscriptions.
+That said, these numbers represent the entirety of music industry streaming revenue, including ad-supported options and subscriptions.
 No need to worry; the latter still prevailed, signaling people are more willing to pay for subscriptions than withstand advertising.

-Per the report, paid subscription revenue increased 61 percent, reaching $1.7 billion.
+Per the report, revenue from music streaming subscription models increased increased 61 percent, reaching $1.7 billion.
 This represented 43 percent of the revenue accumulated by the entire industry.
 Meanwhile, ad-supported options like YouTube and Spotify’s free tier only brought in $272 million, or 7 percent of all revenue.

 These numbers should make all subscription businesses happy, as they’re proof that this form of monetization is more than effective.
 However, they’re still just numbers.
 How subscription services respond to them matters far more – especially those concerned with the OTT content and music industries.
 In 2018, consumers will expect more than what they’re currently getting, and businesses need to adapt in order to gain or maintain relevancy.